DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

     - (will loop per item in list)
 ```

-Now lets see how we can simplify that script with a `foreach` loop
+Here's how we can simplify that script with a `foreach` loop:

 ```dscript_green
 my_cow_task: